 When a couple of the band members walk through the woods, they talk about…the Friday the 13th soundtrack.
 Brascia is so proud of having been in a Jason film.
 After some cool werewolf attacks, one guy finds his dying buddy in the woods and caresses his face and practically kisses him.

 Finally, there’s a nice little twist, and Troy Donahue, who plays the main guy’s uncle, sounds quite gay as he gives a monologue.
-Apparently, he spent a lifetime denying rumors of it to the press, so, you know, maybe he was sound really really gay on purpose for the role….
+Apparently, he spent a lifetime denying rumors of it to the press, so, you know, maybe he was asked to sound really really gay on purpose for the role….